Lassehhansen/Advanced-Cognitive-Modelling/README.md

 # Advanced-Cognitive-Modelling
-Respository dedicated to Advanced Cognitive Modelling at the Cognitive Science Masters
+Respository dedicated to Advanced Cognitive Modelling at the Cognitive Science Masters Programme.